 But this wasn’t a problem as we discovered that we were able to cover all of this (and more!) using an incentive payment offered to us by the council.
 I’d definitely recommend finding out what incentive payments could be available to you in your Local Authority area if you decide to offer your property to refugees.
 In some cases, additional funding is available to make changes to a property for those with mobility needs and to improve accessibility.

 I’ve found that when people actually meet each other, any bitterness just disappears.
 It’s much easier to hold a negative opinion about people you’ve never met than about your neighbours.
 In my experience, the community have been really supportive.

 You can feel confident that there won’t be any major issues because the police will be consulted on whether your property is in a suitable location for a refugee family.
 If they have significant concerns about how the community will react, then they will not approve your property.

 Q: Will I be responsible for helping the refugee family to settle in?
 What if they need lots of support?

 If you rent your property to refugees through the Community Sponsorship scheme, there will be a whole group of local people dedicated to supporting the refugees living in your property.
 They will support the family to apply for benefits, learn English, manage their finances and get to know the local area.

 Q: How can I get started?

-To rent your property to refugees through Community Sponsorship, register your property on the Reset website.
+To rent your property to refugees through Community Sponsorship, email Reset.
 A member of Reset’s staff team will get in touch to talk to you about your options.
-If you want to chat to Reset before registering your property, they are more than happy to talk to anyone who is considering providing their property to refugee tenants.
+If you want to chat to Reset before renting your property, they are more than happy to talk to anyone who is considering providing their property to refugee tenants.
 Just get in touch!
 Letting my property to refugees has been a simple way to make a massive difference to the life of a family that has lost everything.
 You can make a difference too.